How about Volunteering to become a Mentor at Hackney New School?

 How do I apply?

 You need to complete and submit the application form attached.
-We will then invite you to come to HNS for an interview.
+We will invite you to come to HNS for an interview.
 We will then complete background and reference checks and invite you to a training session.

 You will need to provide two referees.
 One must be from a current employer and the second may be from a friend or colleague who has known you for at least five years.

-- how to access the academic information on your mentee(s) from our management information system so you can discuss their academic progress and behaviour
+- how to access the academic information on your mentee(s) from our management information system so that you can discuss their academic progress and behaviour

 - who to contact if you have any worries or concerns about any aspect of your mentoring